H+H CELCON - CAN WE TRUST THEM?

 |H+H CELCON have been excellent neighbours since they took over from Kent White Brick in the late 80s.
 They are generous with local funding, donating materials to many local projects, and most famously pledging to build the Borough Green Bypass in exchange for permission to build a new factory.
 That fell through when KCC's planning permission turned out to be written in smoke.|

-But of late there seems to have been a shift in attitude, a hardening towards the local community.
-We can almost understand them signing up to the Sand Mafia's Borough Green Garden City, if it came off it would be worth a fortune, not just the mass housing profits, but H+H own some of the land needed for the "Relief Rd".
+We can almost understand them signing up to the Sand Mafia's Borough Green Garden City (pic C below), if it came off it would be worth a fortune, not just the mass housing profits, but H+H own some of the land needed for the "Relief Rd".

 Now we know that pfa is not toxic , although it does contain metals that can be toxic under some circumstances, but probably not here.
 The danger is dust, including the microscopic light ash particles that we are breathing in every day.
 There has always been some dust around, but since H+H began stockpiling pfa in earnest, as the picture below shows, open storage of pfa results in wind blown ash, and a fine slurry that gets tracked everywhere through this once immaculate factory.
 Just take a look at the stock tipper truck and the loading shovel, and how every square inch of the yard is smothered in dark grey slurry and mud.

 Commendably, H+H recycle their damaged blocks, feeding them back into the process, but again this generates dust, which needs to controlled with effective modern handling.

 Pic A - TMBC Local Plan Map showing proposed housing on H+H and Robert Body Sites